 This recipe was shared with us by Choose Cherries ~ the Cherry Marketing Institute.

 Special Diet Notes: Chocolate Cherry Cashew Homemade Kind Bars

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.
 Just use caution in the chocolate and cereal that you choose, to keep these homemade Kind bars safe for you.
 For the full “chocolate chunk” effect, I recommend using Enjoy Life Chocolate Chunks.
-As for the cereal, Erewhon Gluten-Free Brown Rice Cereal is a good option, but your favorite puffed cereal (even millet!) should work well.

 For nut-free homemade Kind bars, you can substitute the almonds and cashews with your favorite seedy blend, more rice cereal, and/or some oats.
 Swap the almond butter for sunflower seed butter.